dmarker/ng-vjail-utils/README.md

 # ng-vjail-utils
 Utilities to use [Netgraph](https://people.freebsd.org/~julian/netgraph.html) with VIMAGE/VNET jails in [FreeBSD](https://www.freebsd.org).
+NOTE: this has been updated in anticipation of this [PR](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=278130) with this [review](https://reviews.freebsd.org/D44615) being merged.

 ### Utilities Provided
  - ng-bridge: create/destroy a physical or logical bridge